CospanDesign/nysa/docs/getting_started.rst

-We will be using some of the utility functions and all of the host functions here
+We will be using some of these functions to configure Nysa and communicate with either a physical or simulated FPGA board

 Initializing Nysa
 -----------------